ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/setprchsreq.a.md

 `price` - price per uniq.
 Should be specified in either `UOS` or `USD`.
 Together with `purchase_option_with_uniqs` this is what a user provides to mint a uniq.
 If `price` is set to 0 then either `purchase_limit` should be set or `purchase_option_with_uniqs` should require some token to be burnt or transferred.

-`purchase_limit` - how much users can buy via purchase action. it has to be less than factory limit setting and greater or equal to what was already minted via the action.
+`purchase_limit` - how much users can buy via purchase action.
+It has to be less than factory limit setting and greater or equal to what was already minted via the action.
+If value provided is below the number of tokens already purchased from this option the `purchase_limit` will be set to be equal to the number of purchased tokens from this option

 `promoter_basis_point` is used to specify how much % of a sale a promoter will get.